How I created a portable work setup

 When I am coding, I usually have my terminal and a browser window in split-screen on my monitor whilst any documentation, Stackoverflow, or tutorial videos are displayed on my laptop.
-This makes for a great coding experience with a lot of screen space for practically anything.
-And just to make it fancier I have Spotify or discord on my iPad just running in the background to steal some of my time.
+This creates a great coding experience with a lot of screen space for practically anything.
+And just to make it fancier I have Spotify or Discord on my iPad just running in the background to steal some of my time.

 So I needed to figure out something else.

 I definitely could not carry my monitor to my workspace but I had my laptop and my iPad which could technically function as a screen for my Macbook because of the magic of the Apple ecosystem and continuity features.

 I also started using Vim as my code editor about a month ago and it has improved my efficiency by leaps and bounds.
 I no longer need to have a window for my Finder, one for VSCode or Sublime, and then my browser takes up a lot of space.